A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

+Further, option~10 is equivalent to option~3 up to a cycling in colour labels.
+Other diagrams having the same structure as \fref{fig:Wmassbosoncorrsnew}(ii) correspond to precisely these cyclings of the colour labels, and are included in a summation over diagrams below, so option~10 is redundant.
+Therefore only options~3, 5, and~9 remain.
+It is worth noting that interactions between preons within the loop boson of option~3 [\fref{fig:Wmassbosoncorrsdetail}(iv)] may also in theory cause construction of foreground momentum loops with both termini connected to the upper or lower vertex---however, these tadpoles vanish and thus the only admissible mixing processes are those which preserve the diagrammatic form shown.
+These mixing processes may consequently be ignored.

+Having identified the valid choices as to which preons participate in the mean background field expansion, now recognise that \fref{fig:Wmassbosoncorrsnew}(ii) is one of six diagrams having equivalent structures.
+On the left of the figure there are three choices of pairs of preons which may be linked by a boson, and on the right side of the figure there are three choices of pairs of antipreons which may similarly be pairwise linked to yield equivalent factors.
+It suffices to evaluate one of these diagrams, and multiply by six.

-Characteristic of the diagrams which do actually modify the mass-squared vertex, and thus impact the value of $m_W^2$, is that the loop boson couples to the fermions which take on QL values in the leading-order diagram of \fref{fig:Wmassbosoncorrs}(i).
-These loops, in turn, may then either (ii-iii)~act on a single preon triplet, or (iv)~span from that triplet to another part of the diagram.
-However, once such a loop is introduced, the preons which are evaluated using the QL mean field values no longer all arise from the same vertex.
-For these preons to remain correlated with their counterparts on the lower vertex, such that the diagram's contribution to $m_W^2$ does not vanish, the QL sources and sinks must continue to be within $\ILO{\mc{L}_\QL}$ of one another, and the loop correction must not introduce any correlations with particles outside the local region (both spatial and temporal) within which the QL is self-correlated.
-This region has dimensions of order $\mc{L}_\QL$, and is termed the autocorrelation region.
+In evaluating these corrections, note that the preons which are evaluated using the pseudovacuum mean field values no longer have all field operators on the same vertices.
+For these preons to remain correlated with their counterparts, such that the diagram's contribution to $m_W^2$ does not vanish, the pseudovacuum sources and sinks must continue to be within $\ILO{\mc{L}_0}$ of one another, and the loop correction must not introduce any correlations with particles outside the local region (both spatial and temporal) within which the pseudovacuum is self-correlated.
+This region has dimensions of order $\mc{L}_0$, and is termed the autocorrelation region, or local correlation region.
+This is similar to the treatment of the scalar boson mass diagram having four preon and two antipreon lines [\fref{fig:scalarbosonmass}(ii)].